Our UK directory of support services is specifically for doctors and medical students. Find a service local to you.

 Confidential, 24/7 telephone counselling and peer support.
 Free of charge to all doctors and medical students.

-A confidential, not for profit, psychotherapeutic consultation service for all doctors.
-Fees are based on a sliding scale relating to your grade and circumstances.
+A confidential, not-for-profit, psychotherapeutic consultation service for all doctors.
+Fees are based on your grade and circumstances.

 A fully confidential, friendly, self-help group for doctors with mental health concerns.